Can MacBooks get viruses? Do Macs need antivirus?

 An ad blocker blocks or alters online advertising within a web browser or application.
 This may be done using browser extensions or other methods.

 Many of these windows are scams and designed to trick users into thinking you have already contracted a virus.
-When you click the link telling you to download the software to ‘cure’ the virus, in reality, you are opening the door for a cyberattack.
+Clicking on the link telling you to download the software to ‘cure’ the virus is in fact opening the door for a cyberattack.

-For example, Kaspersky Internet Security for Mac protects against a range of online attacks – including the latest threats – and safeguards your privacy and personal information.
+Kaspersky Internet Security for Mac is an antivirus for Macs which protects against a range of online attacks – including the latest threats – and safeguards your privacy and personal information.